Sep 16, 2013

 This May, she got very sick, and we almost lost her.
 She was diagnosed with advanced kidney failure and we were encouraged to consider euthanasia, something we could not bring ourselves to think about at the time.
 With medication and IV fluids she rallied and was better for a while.
 We vowed to hold on to her until her suffering outweighed her happiness.
 We providing supportive care, a special diet, and all the love and cuddles we could.
 We watched her very closely for any sign she was in pain.
 By the beginning of July she was telling us it was time to let her go.
 We scheduled the appointment to have her euthanized and tried to prepare ourselves for what would come.

 Two days before her appointment, we were hit by the second tragedy of the summer.
 My otherwise healthy cousin passed away very suddenly from a blood clot.
 Out of respect for her immediate family I won't go into detail, but it was an event that shocked us all and left us shaken and bewildered.
-Within a weeks span, I buried a family pet that had been like a child to me, and a dear cousin who left us far to early.
+Within a weeks span, I buried a family pet that had been like a child to me, and a dear cousin who left us far too early.

 As a family we've managed to carry on through our sadness.
 We find moments of happiness where we can in the simple things; picking berries, taking long walks, and visiting family and friends.
 Time will help us heal our hearts.